labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/intro.md

 # Introduction

-**Objectives:**

-- Learn how to encapsulate object internals using private attributes
-- Implement property decorators to control access to attributes
+In this lab, you will learn how to encapsulate object internals using private attributes and implement property decorators to control access to attributes.
+These techniques are essential for maintaining the integrity of your objects and ensuring proper data access.

-- Understand how to restrict attribute creation using slots
+Additionally, you will understand how to restrict attribute creation using slots.
+The `stock.py` file will be modified during this lab to apply these concepts.

-**Files Modified:** `stock.py`